brianpinto91/equity-research-eicher-motors/README.md

 # equity-research-eicher-motors

-This equity research report is on Eicher Motors Ltd. It reports gives a comprehensive quantitative and qualitative analysis of the company to assess its intrinsic value and investment potential.
-The process involved forecasting future sales growth, key operational metrics, and estimating future cash flows.
-These projections were then used in a discounted cash flow (DCF) model to determine the company’s intrinsic value.
+This equity research report is on Eicher Motors Ltd. It gives a comprehensive quantitative and qualitative analysis of the company to assess its intrinsic value and investment potential.
+The process involved was first forecasting future sales growth and then these projections were then used in a discounted cash flow (DCF) model to determine the company’s intrinsic value.
 The study aimed to support investment decisions based on fundamental financial indicators rather than market speculation.

 ### Disclaimer